utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 ## MFA Initial Setup Procedure
 {:#initial}

-<div class="very-important-box"> Due to current system issues, setting up MFA will disable certificate issuance using the automatic certificate issuing machine.
-If you plan to use the automatic certificate issuing machine, please do NOT perform the initial setup procedure until the issue is resolved．</div>

 <div class="box" style="color: red;">2021-10-18 The procedure has changed significantly, such as changing the order.</div>